reclaimprotocol/attestor-core/docs/provider.md

 		// what portions of the data are relevant to the claim
 		// we're trying to prove.
 The client will slice the response
 		// in such a way that only the portions specified here are
-		// sent to the witness.
+		// sent to the attestor.
 This redaction can be done via
 		// JSONPath, XPath or regex.
-If all are specified, the witness will
+If all are specified, the attestor will
 		// first find the element matching the xpath -> then use the JSONPath
 		// to find the specific data & finally use the regex to match the data "responseRedactions": [